 Booking Temporary Differences

-Temporary differences in the presentation of a company's financial statements are driven mainly by the timing in which they record revenue and expenses for financial presentation versus tax presentation.
+Temporary differences in the presentation of a company's financial statements are driven mainly by the timing in which they record income and expenses for financial presentation versus tax presentation.
 The differences are temporary because the company records offsetting entries in future periods to compensate for these timing differences.

 For example, for regular financial statement presentations, companies show depreciation expense using a straight line method, meaning they record the depreciation in even amounts across an asset's years of life.
 For the tax view, accountants use certain methods to accelerate the depreciation expense.
 This causes larger expenses in the first few years of an asset's life, so the company reduces the amount of income it must pay taxes on in those first few years.
 The offsetting entries in future years are called deferred tax liabilities or deferred tax assets, depending upon the circumstances.
 This strategy is known as inter-period tax allocation, and the company discloses these differences in the footnotes to their financial statements.